 Strategies that invest across the universe of non-investment grade, in both liquid and illiquid securities, have the ability to seek out relative value wherever it can be found, and to make tactical moves at opportune times.
 These could be defensive plays or offensive plays during market dislocations, as we are seeing now.

 Private Credit Creates a Different Risk Profile

 In illiquid markets, the sea-change began after 2008, when regulations regarding banking changed drastically, leading to banks exiting their traditional role as lenders to all.
-Banks now are increasingly just lenders to the largest companies.
-This has created a market opportunity for asset managers with the ability to perform intensive research in both companies and markets, and then to commit their own capital for long-term investments.
+Banks now increasingly focus their lending to the largest companies.
+This has created a market opportunity for asset managers with the ability to guage risk and to perform intensive research in both companies and markets, and then to commit their own capital for long-term investments.

 Where Are We Now?

 Changes in markets driven by previous global financial crises have resulted in an expanded credit spectrum.
 Investment portfolios can now access a broad range of assets, which can potentially help meet portfolio goals.